kotlin-programmer/ISeeDragons/README.md

 ===========
 #### Ok...
 Dragons in RLCraft are hard...
 But do they have to have a personal cloaking device that activates when only 64+ blocks away form the player?!

-This mod fixes Ice and Fire dragon render distance.
-(patches iceandfire:icedragon and iceandfire:firedragon tracking range server side)
+This mod fixes some misc issues across some mods used by the RLCraft modpack.

 RLCraft still uses an older version of Ice and Fire because the dragons nerfed in newer versions.
 Dragons are invisible when over 64 blocks away (kind of immersion breaking!).
 This mod is a work-a-round for that old bug.